chadallen210/telco_classification_project/README.md

     - Encode variables as needed.
     - Create any new features, if made for this project.
     - Split the data into train/validate/test.
-> - Import the prepare function from the prepare.py module and use it to prepare the data in the Final Report Notebook.
+> - Import the telco_prep function from the prepare.py module and use it to prepare the data in the Final Report Notebook.
+> - Import the telco_split function from the prepare.py module and use it to split the data into train, validate and test subsets in the Final Report Notebook.
 ___

 ##### Data Exploration and Analysis